 Once completed, record the number of drops that it took to reach the desired color change.
 Now once again you will refer to your chemical dosing chart.

 The chart will indicate how much acid you need to add to your pool water, to safely adjust your pH level.
-Special note: One very important point that you should always remember here and that is this; your swimming pool pH level is the single most important element in your swimming pool water chemistry.
+Special note: One especially crucial point

-It has to be at industry standard at all times.
+It must be at industry standard at all times.
 Why?
 Because it affects every other pool chemical balance in your pool or spa water.
-For this reason, you and your team must know how to test the pH level in water so that you can always keep the level at its optimum or at industry standards.
+For this reason, you and your team must know how to test the pH level in water so that you can always keep the level at its optimum or by industry standards.
 Keeping a Taylor test kit on hand at all times can help greatly.

-Reasons being is that you have to maintain your swimming pool water chemistry through daily swimming pool and spa pH level testing.
+The reason being is that you must maintain your swimming pool water chemistry through daily swimming pool and spa pH level testing.

 pH level testing ensures your swimming pool safety!